Online service for building standards applications

 Submitting additional information

-If you have additional information you would like to provide in connection with a submitted application, you can submit follow up documentation to us electronically using a new online form within the new eBuildingstandards.scot portal.
+If you have additional information you would like to provide in connection with an application already submitted, you can submit follow up documentation to us electronically using eBuildingstandards.scot portal.
+When submitting further information, please select Additional Supporting Documents (ASD) option from the standard list of forms.

 - Quote your original application reference number on any documents you send